 Baumkuchen in a Straubing, Germany shop window

 Baumkuchen is a very special kind of cake.
 Simply put, a German Baumkuchen is a cake baked on a spit.
-Thin layers of cake batter are spooned onto a rotating spit (or the spit is dipped into a trough of batter), and then it’s baked over heat or fire.
+Bakers spoon thin layers of cake batter onto a rotating spit, or the spit gets dipped into a trough of batter), and then it’s baked over heat or fire.
 As the spit constantly rotates, the layer bakes.
-New layers of batter are spread on the baked ones.
+Then, new layers of batter are spread over the baked ones and baked.
 Traditional Baumkuchen can have 21 layers!
-When the cake is thick enough, the spit is removed, and the Baumkuchen is cut to show off the brown rings that come from the caramelization from baking sugar.
+When the cake is thick enough, bakers remove the spit and cut the Baumkuchen to show off the brown rings from the caramelization from baking sugar.

-The concept of baking like this, on a stick over flame, has been around since the time of the Greeks, and is still used on Girl Scout campouts.
+The concept of baking on a stick over flame has existed since the time of the Greeks and is still used on Girl Scout campouts.
 Ever wrap a crescent roll dough around a stick and hold it over a campfire?
-Same concept.
+It’s the same concept.
 But of course, it was probably the Germans who made it special.

-The name Baumkuchen first appears in a 1682, in a Brandenburg.
-By the 18th century, bakers began usting the recipe for the soft and sweet cake we know today.
-They started adding more sugar and other flavorings, and even dipping the finished product in chocolate.
+The name Baumkuchen first appeared in 1682 in Brandenburg.
+By the 18th century, bakers began using the recipe for the soft and sweet cake we know today.
+They started adding more sugar and other flavorings and even dipping the finished product in chocolate.

-In 1841, King Friedrich Wilhelm IV visited Altmark (in the Saxony Anhalt) and was served his first Salzwedeler Baumkuchen.
-He loved it so much, he took the rest of the cake in a to-go container…. (who could blame him?)
+In 1841, King Friedrich Wilhelm IV visited Altmark (in Saxony Anhalt) and was served his first Salzwedeler Baumkuchen.
+He loved it so much that he took the rest of the cake in a to-go container.
+(Who could blame him?)

 Today, Salzwedel has “geschützte geografische Angabe” or ” protected geographical indication” for Baumkuchen (a bit like Nürnberger Rostbratwürste)… although you can commonly find it in Dresden and Cottbus.